 They can be used for training purposes since they document case studies from completed investigations.
 They allow you to:

-An excellent example for a postmortem template, and what should be included, can be found in the first SRE book by Google.
+An excellent example of a postmortem template, and what should be included, can be found in the first SRE book by Google.
+Also, do check out our blog on Postmortems.

 This brings us to the end of this blog.
 We have successfully explored what incident response is and how it has evolved with time.